 National Poetry Day

-We took part in National Poetry Day on Friday 7th October, with children mixing year groups and classes to read, recite and discuss poetry around the theme of 'messages'.
-The children created some wonderful work and wrote some beautiful poems inspired by the poets they looked at.
-Have a look in our photo gallery for some more pictures from the day!
+We take part in National Poetry Day every year in October, with children mixing year groups and classes to read, recite and discuss poetry around the theme of 'messages'.
+The children create some wonderful work and write some beautiful poems inspired by the poets they look at.

 Each class at St. James' has a Reading Champion representative, whose position is to maintain class reading areas, report to English subject leaders about books to order on behalf of classmates and also to be in charge of keeping the library in the Learning Hub at Key Stage 2 neat and orderly.
 Check on the right hand side of this page for a gallery of our Reading Champions!